Graduate Degrees Offered

 Students wishing to continue on for a Ph.D. should apply through the normal application process during the fall of their second year of study.

 The M.S.E. program is a two year, full-time program of coursework plus submission of an original thesis.
 Candidates choose a subarea of computer science on which to focus by taking appropriate courses, and writing a thesis under the direction of an advisor.
 Course requirements are fulfilled by taking six courses for a grade, at least three of which must be 500-level courses.
 The other eligible courses are 318, 320, 324, 326, 375, or any 400-level course, or 500-level COS course, including COS 597 and 598.
+You may view a list of approved courses outside of the department here.
 Relevant courses from outside the department may be taken with Director of Graduate Studies consent.
 Candidates must maintain a B average, with no more than one C allowed.
 In order to be readmitted for a second year, candidates must have a confirmed thesis advisor and preliminary thesis proposal by the end of the first year.

 The written thesis should be a research paper of "scholarly quality" -- making a novel contribution to scholarship in the field.
 The thesis should motivate the chosen research problem, evaluate the proposed solution (e.g., via analysis, measurement, simulation, or prototype implementation), and compare the approach to the related work in the field.
 While there is no specific length requirement, a reasonable target is a typical conference paper (e.g., 10-15 pages in two-column format or 20-40 pages in single-column, double spaced format).
 Due date will be Dean's Date in the spring term of year 2.
 After being graded, one bound copy of the final version must be submitted to Mudd Library and a.pdf file is due to the Graduate Coordinator.
 Click here to review Mudd Library Thesis formatting guidelines.